Young Posts Career-High 30 Points in Come-From-Behind Victory

 The 2001-02 Pitt team built upon that momentum as it finished 29-6 and surpassed the school record of 25 victories set in 1973-74.
 Pitt won the Big East West championship, the school’s first league title of any kind since the 1987-88 campaign, and made its first NCAA Tournament appearance in nine seasons (1992-93).
 The squad also became the first Pitt team to advance to an NCAA Sweet Sixteen since 1973-74 with two NCAA tournament wins over Central Connecticut State and California.

-With all five starters and nine letterwinners back, the 2002-03 Pitt squad captured the school’s first-ever Big East Tournament championship while making its third straight appearance in the title game.
-It finished 28-5 on the year and advanced to its second consecutive NCAA Sweet Sixteen.
+With five starters and nine letterwinners back, the 2002-03 Pitt squad captured the school’s first Big East Tournament championship while making its third straight appearance in the title game.
+The team finished 28-5 on the year and advanced to its second consecutive NCAA Sweet Sixteen.
 The Panthers also won their second straight Big East West title and co-Big East regular-season title with a second consecutive 13-3 league record.
 In addition, the Panthers concluded the inaugural season in the Petersen Events Center with a perfect 16-0 home record and ended the season on a 22-game home win streak.